A Message from EQUS CEO, Andy Metzger

 EQUS will be looking to support those who are assisting seniors and vulnerable community members, schools, students and their families, local food banks and other organizations providing services to meet basic needs at a community level, and more.
 Building strong rural communities is important, and we believe that providing support to local organizations is a key factor in developing resilient communities.
 EQUS' normal Sponsorship and Donation program and Operation Round Up continue to accept applications for programs and initiatives not related to COVID-19 as well.

-The Government of Alberta has announced a series of financial supports for Albertans affected by COVID-19 including the option to defer utility bill payments for 90 days (March 18 - June 18, 2020) for those who qualify.
-This program is available to Albertans who are experiencing financial hardship as a direct result of COVID-19.
+Earlier this year, the Government of Alberta announced a series of financial supports for Albertans affected by COVID-19 including the option to defer utility bill payments for 90 days (March 18 - June 18, 2020) for those who qualify.
+This program was available to Albertans who were experiencing financial hardship as a direct result of COVID-19.

-It is important to note that this program does not pay for any costs of utility bills on your behalf, it simply defers them, with the outstanding balance not owing until the end of the 90-day period.
+It is important to note that this program does not pay for any costs of utility bills on your behalf, it simply defers them, with the outstanding balance due in full June 18, 2021.

 As a co-operative, EQUS believes in the value of neighbours helping neighbours, especially in tough times such as these.
 Our co-operative was built in this spirit and we will continue to provide sustainable and flexible support to our members through this outbreak.